genevievelyons/covid-19-simulation/README.md

 Note: This is a toy simulation of the spread of an infectious disease, and is not intended to represent any particular geographic location or use parameters that are scientifically accurate for COVID-19.

-## Running the Euclidean Distance Code
+## Running the Euclidean Distance Code: Serial Implementation

 The code takes argument of N members of the population (defaults to 200 if no number is given)